dvlart/MSForms-ID/README.md

 7. You can minimize the options modal by clicking the "_" button, or close it using the "×" button or "Close" button.

+8. To generate a list of questions with their IDs:
+   - Click the "Create as list" button in the modal
+   - A new window will open with a list of all questions and their generated IDs
+   - You can copy this list or save it as a CSV file for further use

 ## Contributing

 If you'd like to contribute to this project, please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/dvlart/MSForms-ID).